AksayaVenugopal/Cook-network-Flask/README.md

 **Cooknet** is a recipe recommendation system that suggests recipes based on available ingredients or recipe names.
 Users can search for recipes, view detailed instructions, and even contribute their own.
+You can also become a influencer or follow you influencer by posting recipes that you cook.

 ---
 ## Tech Stack